5.5.3 Using Breakpad

 3. Analysis

-The output of the command in the previous step is shown below, which indicates that the program crashes at line 11 of test.cpp, which is expected.
+The output of the command in Step 2 above is shown below.
+It clearly indicates that the program crashed at line 11 of test.cpp, which aligns with expectations.

 Thread 0 (crashed)